digital-societies-institute/digital-societies-institute/_posts/2018-02-10-contextual-identity-fixing-privacy.md

 &nbsp;

-**However, the uniqueness of a person's identity means that it can be reused in different contexts.
+**The uniqueness of a person's identity means that it can be reused in different contexts.
 This means that the identification elements we use in one situation can potentially be used in other contexts, sometimes in a fraudulent manner.
-Because of this, the strictness and complexity of our current system of identification is necessary in order to prevent fraudulent use of someone's identity.**
+Because of this, increased strictness and complexity in the current system of identification is necessary in order to prevent fraudulent use of someone's identity.**

 There are two solutions to the privacy problems caused by our current approach to identification: